 - Building a data analyst portfolio: best practice

 - How to present your data analyst portfolio during an interview

 - Where can you go for data analyst portfolio examples and inspiration?

 By the end of this post, you’ll be ready to showcase your skills—bringing you one step closer to your dream job as a data analyst.

-1. What is a data analytics portfolio and why is it important?
+1. What is a data analyst portfolio and why is it important?

 In a hands-on field like data analytics, it’s not enough to simply tell employers what you can do; they want to see proof.
 While your resumé summarizes your qualifications and experience, a portfolio showcases your skills in action—making it an essential tool when applying for jobs.

-2. What should you include in your data analytics portfolio?
+2. What should you include in your data analyst portfolio?

 Your portfolio website should be concise, easy to navigate, and visually appealing.
 There are three key areas you’ll want to include in your portfolio website, as well as an optional fourth.
 Let’s take a look at those now.